evanbennett/scala-uri/README.md

 These methods return `None` and `Seq.empty`, respectively for relative URIs

-## Including scala-uri your project
+## Including scala-uri in your project

+TODO: I think this should be simplified and provide a link to the Maven repository.
+From there users can see the released versions (including latest) and get dependency information.

 `scala-uri` `1.0.x` is currently built with support for scala `2.10.x` and `2.11.x`